thewca/wca-regulations/wca-regulations.md

     - 1e1) A judge is responsible for executing the procedures of the event.
         - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.
     - 1e2) Every competitor must be available for judging.
 If required to judge, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with a puzzle), at the discretion of the WCA Delegate.
 Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1f) Each event must have one or more scramblers.
-Exception: Fewest Moves Solving.
+Exception: 3x3x3 Fewest Moves.
     - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts (see [Regulation A2](regulations:regulation:A2)).
     - 1f2) Every competitor must be available for scrambling.
 If required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the WCA Delegate.
 Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1g) Each event must have one or more score takers.